Muokkaa

 Attribute targets

 The target of an attribute is the entity that the attribute applies to.
-For example, an attribute may apply to a class, a particular method, or an entire assembly.
+For example, an attribute can apply to a class, a method, or an assembly.
 By default, an attribute applies to the element that follows it.
-But you can also explicitly identify, for example, whether an attribute is applied to a method, or to its parameter, or to its return value.
+But you can also explicitly identify the element to associate, such as a method, a parameter, or the return value.

 To explicitly identify an attribute target, use the following syntax: